Kaeyota/Cultivator-Mod/README.md

 - xp for reading books based on page turn speed.
 Flip through slowly.
 - Talisman to prevent level up, which uses durability.
 Or a one time use.
 - Tailsman can be nametag or paper
+- As you level up, your fists become equivilant to tools.
+  - Fists being enchanted by slips of paper in your inventory.
+Called technique scrolls.
+Maybe dungeon loot only.
+- Areas of high and low spiritual energy based on world gen. Mountains are naturally higher in energy.
+  - Affinity based on area and cultivation technique.
+  - Can have cumulative effect with spiritual formations.
+- Dungeon chests will have a chance of adding a cultiavtion technique.
+- Would be nice to have it able to work in bukkit and forge.
+-